simwrapper/simwrapper-python-tools/README.md

 Official python library for working with SimWrapper.

-[SimWrapper](https://simwrapper.github.io) is a data visualization tool for exploring large transport simulation results.
+[SimWrapper](https://simwrapper.app) is a data visualization tool for exploring large transport simulation results.

-Web browsers all block access to your local filesystem from external websites, for obvious security reasons.
+Normally, web browsers block access to your local filesystem from external websites, for obvious security reasons.
 The SimWrapper website needs access to model run outputs on your filesystem.

-This program bridges that gap: it is a command-line tool that starts a local file server in a specific folder, so that you can access the files in that folder using SimWrapper.
+This python program bridges that gap: it is a command-line tool that starts a local file server in a specific folder of your choosing, so that you can access the files in that folder using SimWrapper!

 ## About this library

 This library contains the "simwrapper" command-line tool, which allows browsing of local files on your PC/laptop using the SimWrapper website.

-We are at the very early stages of building this tool.
-The API will change, things will break, and there are certainly bugs.

-- Our primary goal is to make it easy to get local simulation results viewable using the SimWrapper website.
-- We have only tested this using Anaconda Python.
-Only Python 3.x is supported.
+- Only Python 3.10+ is supported.

 ## Installation

-Installation requires the `pip` package manager.
+This package is on the PyPi pip package library.
+You can use pip or the more modern **uv** tool to install it.
+Note it has many scientific library dependencies, so it's best to use a virtual environment (via uv)

 - Install using `pip install simwrapper`
 - To upgrade to the latest version, `pip install --upgrade simwrapper`

+## Running Simwrapper locally

 This package includes an embedded copy of the Javascript code from the SimWrapper project, available separately at https://github.com/simwrapper/simwrapper.
-That code is under the identical GNU GPL V3 and is embedded here with explicit permission of the author.
+No monorepo here!
+Maybe someday.

 ## Usage

-`simwrapper` knows three commands.
+`simwrapper` knows four commands.

+**simwrapper flask**

+starts a _local instance of the SimWrapper website_ running on your machine and (usually) listening on port 4999.
+Run this command if you have a machine on your local network which contains outputs you'd like to view (such as a modeling server), and that machine has not been set up with any other file sharing software such as NGINX or Apache.

+- This command is designed to support the use case where an agency has (1) a local network with files stored on a central "modeling server" or file server, and also (2) desktop machines or laptops on the local network that wish to access those files using SimWrapper.
+- Ultimately you may decide that you want to put simwrapper behind a proxy server such as those listed, for improved performance, features, and security.

+This is especially useful if you use cloud-based storage such as AWS or Azure.
+You can **mount your cloud storage** to a local folder using a tool such as [Rclone mount](https://rclone.org/commands/rclone_mount/), and use this `simwrapper flask` to browse your files and results!

+Normally it will serve the files from the folder the command was run.
+See docs.simwrapper.app/docs for details on passing in a configuration file with multiple mount points.

 **simwrapper serve**

 starts a local file server in the current directory.
 Run this command, then browse to either <https://vsp.berlin/simwrapper> or <https://activitysim.github.io/dashboard> to view your local folder outputs.

 **simwrapper here**

+_Deprecated - use simwrapper flask instead_

 starts a _local copy of the SimWrapper website_ usually listening on port 8050.
 Run this command instead of `simwrapper serve` if you have a machine on your local network which contains outputs you'd like to view (such as a modeling server), and that machine has not been set up with any other file sharing software such as NGINX or Apache.